 In recent years, some projects from this course have been submitted to the CORS (Canadian Operational Research Society) undergraduate Student Paper Competition.
-Note the deadlines are early: February 15th for a title and abstract, and March 31st for the full submission.
+Note the deadlines are March 15th for the title and abstract (but we should have it done earlier), and April 15th for the full submission.
 If any groups are interested in participating, they should contact the instructor.
-Clearly any successful entry will need to show substantial progress well in advance of the proposal deadline, i.e. during spring break.
+Clearly any successful entry will need to show substantial progress well in advance of the proposal deadline.